jest-community/vscode-jest/README.md

 <details>
 <summary>more control with debug config v2</summary>

-This release is mainly about debug config v2, moving from **"injecting arguments"** to **"variable substitution"** model.
-After observing frameworks and platforms having constraints on what flag can/cannot be used (#675), we realized the injection model is not flexible enough.
-In debug config v2, the runtime logic (injecting test file and test block names) is replaced with variable-substitution instead.
-For example, a default jest debug config in v2 will look like:
+This release introduced debug config v2, which changed how we inject jest runtime information, such as test file and name, to the debug config.
+Replacing the "behind-the-scene-injection"  with a "variable-substitution" model, so no more hidden operations and surprises, the extension will only substitute the jest specific variables present in the config.

+A default jest debug config in v2 will look like this:

 ```json
 {